kevinbloomquist/boojbooks/README.md

 * Go to http://localhost:8000/

 ### Pensieve:
+* Learn vue
+* Work out JS
+*

 ### Punch-list:
 * Write sort function and enable button
+* Deploy to heroku!!!
+* Change create/edit redirect to new or updated show view and add links back to home/index
 * Add styling and CSS/Sass (Front end work)
 * Figure out how to work with jQuery through build paks and add animations.
 * Give nav bar some attention - details, alignment, brand.